I wasn’t expecting to do a book review on here but here we go.

 We know companies have their favorite trainees/idols.
 This is brought up numerous times in Shine.
 Rachel makes it clear along with other characters that she’s one of the faves.
 But Rachel brushes this off.
 She wants us to believe despite being the company favorite, she has struggles too.
 And her struggles as a foreigner overshadow that.
 That’s all we should focus on.
 Rachel thinks people don’t like her because she’s Korean American.

 Mina, her rival knows and sees the favoritism in action.
 Mina has a right to not like Rachel based on that alone.
-Yeah Mina comes from a family with loads of money but money can’t buy a genuine connection with people.
+Yeah, Mina, comes from a family with loads of money, but money can’t buy a genuine connection with people.
 We don’t know why the head of their company likes Rachel so much.
 But it definitely plays in Rachel’s favor than she admits.

 There’s talk about media play and doing things for clicks mentioned in Shine as well.
 Again this isn’t a surprise to Kpop fans either.
 Actually, this isn’t a surprise to anyone who follows celebrity culture, Korean or western.
 We know some relationships are staged.
 We know companies leak information to gossip sites.
 Again none of this is a surprise.

 I’ve gotten a few questions about Shine being good.
-And by good they mean how much Girls’ Generation tea is there.
+And by good they mean how many Girls’ Generation tea is there.
 I think there are some aspects of Jessica’s experience in Girls’ Generation in Rachel and in another older scorned female character who shows up later on.
 I like Shine for what it is.
 A cringey young adult book about idol life with two trainees fighting over a placement in a girl group and over a piece of shit guy.
 I think Shine would make a great drama.
 It has some Gossip Girl aspects to it.

 On my Instagram Story I ranked Shine 7 out of 10.
 Some may say that’s too high.
 But I see potential in this book.
 This could easily grow into a series.
 There’s a lot of world building you have to do in the first book.
 So I let that slide.
 I liked the connection foreign trainees and idols had with each other mentioned in Shine too.
 Overall I liked the book.
 It’s not a book I suggest people run and get now.
 But if you’re looking for an easy and somewhat quick read, check it out.
 I’ll leave a link below where you can get it on Amazon through my affiliate link.
 If you don’t mess with Amazon, you can find it digitally and in paper form at most major retailers like Target and Barnes and Noble.